MobinYengejehi/Atom-HTML-CPP/README.md

 char* atom_get_worker_script_path();
 ```

-Description: This function gets the javascript code that application will use on threads.
+`Description`: This function gets the javascript code that application will use on threads.

 `Note`: Its better to use [AtomWorker.js]().